CartoDB/documentation/app/content/carto-user-manual/tutorials/identifying-billboards-arounds-points-of-interest-using-proximity-analysis.md

 ---
-title: "Identifying Out-Of-Home panels closest to Starbucks using proximity analysis"
+title: "Identifying billboards around POIs using proximity analysis"
 description: "We find the OOH panels closest to a certain point of interest, in this case Starbucks, using proximity analysis ."
 image: "/img/tutorials/ooh_proximity_analysis.png"
 type: tutorials